Itching ReliefSkip to the navigation

 relieve the itching, but they also can cause drowsiness.
 Don't give

 antihistamines to your child unless you've checked with the doctor first.

-Read and follow any warnings on the label.
+- Read and follow any warnings on the label.

-skin.
-Also, it is more difficult to control the dosage of medicine that is
+- Avoid applying antihistamine, such as Benadryl cream, spray, or gel, or Caladryl lotion, to the skin.
+These products may further irritate your skin.
+Also, it is more difficult to control the dosage of medicine that is absorbed through the skin.

 If the itching is severe and it interferes with sleep or other activities for more than 2 days, call your doctor to discuss your symptoms.

 Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine